-TABLE 68-1

-HELPING OHIO PERS MEMBERS SELECT A RETIREMENT PLAN
+TABLE 68-1 HELPING OHIO PERS MEMBERS SELECT A RETIREMENT PLAN

-Question Traditional Pension Plan Member-Directed Plan Combined Plan Employee=10% of earnable salary Employee=10% of earnable salary (member-directed) Employer=14% of earnable salary Employer=14% of earnable salary (OPERS invest) Employee in LE Division = 12.1% of earnable salary not applicable not applicable Employer in LE Division = 18.1% of earnable salary not applicable not applicable Yes.
-Contributions may be made to an additional annuity.
-Yes.
-Contributions may be made to member's individual OPERS account.
-Yes.
-Contributions may be made to member's individual OPERS account.
-Who directs the investments?
+Question Traditional Pension Plan Member-Directed Plan Combined Plan Employee=10% of earnable salary salary, of which 9.9% Employee=10% of earnable salary (member-directed) Employer=14% of earnable salary salary, of which 8.73% will be Employer=14% of earnable salary (OPERS invest) Employee in LE Division = 12.1% of earnable salary not applicable not applicable Employer in LE Division = 18.1% of earnable salary not applicable not applicable Yes.
+Contributions may be made to an additional annuity. made to member's individual Yes.
+Contributions may be made to member's individual OPERS account. investments?
 OPERS investment professionals manage the investment of member and employer contributions. employer contributions into professionally managed OPERS Investment Options.
 Member directs the investment of member contributions into professionally managed OPERS Investment Options; OPERS investment professionals direct the investment of employer contributions.

-Question Traditional Pension Plan Member-Directed Plan Combined Plan What investment options are available? contributions and has diverse investments (e.g.; stocks, bonds, cash, real estate).
-Several professionally managed OPERS Investment Options ranging from conservative to aggressive.
-Detailed information can be found in the How To Invest Guide or on the OPERS website ( www.opers.org ) Same OPERS Investment Options that are available in the Member-Directed Plan.
+Question Traditional Pension Plan Member-Directed Plan Combined Plan What investment options are available?
+Options ranging from Same OPERS Investment Options that are available in the Member-Directed Plan.
 How is the member's lifetime retirement benefit calculated?
 Benefit is based on a formula including years of service, high salary, and other factors.
-See Table 68-2 which outlines how benefits are calculated past pension reform (SB 343). performance of the OPERS Investment Options that Benefit is based on a formula=Years of total service credit x 1.0% of final average salary (FAS) for each of the first 30 years of total service credit and, for each year in excess of 30, 1.25% of final average salary.
+See Table 68-2 which outlines how benefits are calculated past pension reform (SB 343). performance of the OPERS Investment Options that member has selected.
+Benefit is based on a formula=Years of total service credit x 1.0% of final average salary (FAS) for each of the first 30 years of total service credit and, for each year in excess of 30, 1.25% of final average salary.
 In addition, a benefit is provided based on the performance of the OPERS Investment Options that a member has selected for member contributions.
-Who bears the risk of investment performance? for making sure funds are Benefits paid will depend on how member selected investments perform.
+Who bears the risk of investment performance?
+OPERS takes responsibility for making sure funds are available to pay member's retirement benefit for life.
+Benefits paid will depend on how member selected investments perform.
 OPERS takes responsibility for funding part of member's retirement benefit, but part of member's benefit will depend on how member selected investments perform.